Gilgamech/website/www/Gillogisms.md

 1. Steal like an artist - buy/borrow/take/liberate/'nationalize', but most importantly, move on.
 And make a lot of your own stuff too, for others to steal, so it's more fair.
 (Be prolific)
 1. Steam (Valve) is a package manager and store that takes 30% of every game you buy to sit in your tray and advertise at you. - 2023
 1. Steampunk is a past where technology is a friend.
 Cyberpunk is a future where technology is an enemy. - 2020
+1. Stephen Strange Syndrome - having such high skill levels in so many areas that most people can't provide more assistance than you can do yourself, and so can only provide malassistance.
+1. Sticks and stones might only break my bones, but certain words will ensure I never eat again. - 2023
 1. Stop solving problems you don't have. - 2019.
 Stop letting other people give you their problems for free. - 2023
 1. Storing energy in the form of a question?
 1. Stratify, stratify.
 (Paraphrase of Thoreau.
 Dunbar's number management through classism.)
-1. Sticks and stones might only break my bones, but certain words will ensure I never eat again. - 2023
 1. Study science and engineering in your 20s, art history in your 30s, & geopolitics in your 40s.
 1. Stunt-driven story - stunts occur and characters/plot points are written to connect them.
 (This is Tom Cruise's Mission Impossible franchise.)
 1. Stupidity is exhausting because it means doing everything the hard way, and sometimes twice or more. - 2023
 1. Subluminal subliminal - a message traveling slower than the speed of light, but faster than average human awareness.
 1. Subscreen is what sailors use to prevent subburn.
 1. Sunlight is actually a terrible disinfectant, and greatly encourages bacteria growth.
+1. Super-dehydrangia (go drink some water)- 2023
 1. Supersize your nothing burger.
+1. Supporting the draft, but the draft from a window, not a government draft. - 2024
+1. Suspend your disbelief from the ceiling. - 2024

 ### T